← Back to Blog

 Be Clear - Use Explicit JOINs

-Using explicit JOIN syntax instead of implicit join syntax (FROM table1, table2 WHERE...) is like listing out your recipe steps clearly.
-It improves both readability and speed.
+Using explicit JOIN syntax instead of implicit join syntax improves both readability and speed.

 For example, instead of writing a query like this: